Xilinx/dfx-mgr/README.md

 Users can write application to interact with daemon.
 Refer to example source code in `repo/example/sys/linux/load_accel.c` for a simple example how to load an accelerator.

-For DFX designs we recommend using graph api's which provide good abstract way to create a visual model of the RP's and inter connections.
-Refer to some example code under `<repo>/example/sys/linux/graph`.

 ## Known limitations